7Lucia7Lokidottir7/unity-templates/README.md

-To use templates use this data:
+To use templates use this data: <br>
 – https://github.com/7Lucia7Lokidottir7/unity-templates.git?path=/Templates/Assets/Menu